marbl/Mash/doc/sphinx/distances.rst

-For closer correlation with nucleotide identity, the distance can be log scaled (:code:`-L` in :code:`mash dist`) and divided by the kmer size to account for the increase chance of differences in larger kmers, as suggested by Fan [#f2]_:
+For closer correlation with nucleotide identity, the distance can be log scaled (:code:`-L` in :code:`mash dist`) and divided by the kmer size to account for the increase chance of differences in larger kmers, as suggested by Fan et al. [#f2]_:

 .. math::